mmistakes/made-mistakes-jekyll/_source/portraits/index.md

 ## Include a Photo Reference

 Please include a link to a high resolution image (the larger the better) in the **portrait reference** field below.
-If you select a photo with poor lighting, muddy details, or low in resolution, what I draw isn't going to turn out that great.
-If you're not sure on the quality of your photo please ask me before placing an order.
+My drawings are only as strong as the photos I have to work with.
+Lighting, composition, and resolution all matter.
+I've gotten pretty good at capturing realism with Paper, but I do have limits and can only draw what I can see.
+When in doubt, please ask me before placing an order.

-**Don't have a photo linked up somewhere?** No problem.
+**Don't have a reference linked up somewhere?** No problem.
 After placing an order include a note in PayPal's special instructions that you'll be emailing me a photo and then send it over to <michael@mademistakes.com>.
 {:.notice}

 ## Then I Draw